po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/04-Day/04-Day-LessonPlan.md

     }
     ```

-  * 🔑 The action that we want peformed when a user clicks on an element can also be separated into its own named function.
+  * 🔑 The action that we want performed when a user clicks on an element can also be separated into its own named function.
 We add it as a parameter of the `addEventListener()` method by using the name of function.
 This is useful when we want to separate the logic or use the same action in multiple places.
 See the following code for an example:

     ```js
     submitEl.addEventListener("click", showResponse);